MelkorBalrog/AutoSafeguard-Analyzer/README.md

 criteria translate into measurable indicators and whether current performance meets the required safety objectives.

-### Safety Management Toolbox
+### Safety & Security Management Toolbox

-The **Safety Management Toolbox** lets you organize safety work products across the entire lifecycle.
+The **Safety & Security Management Toolbox** lets you organize safety work products across the entire lifecycle.
 You can define phases, attach tailored work products from any diagram or analysis with a supporting rationale, and capture workflows that govern how these items interact.
 The resulting lifecycle and workflow definition can be exported as a JSON business diagram to document your safety governance process.

 ### Acceptance Criteria and Validation Targets